 Housing costs remain prohibitive for many workers who wish to live and work in the same Marin community.

-The lower inventory of available housing leads to increased pricing of the limited housing stock.
+The lower inventory of available housing contributes to increased pricing of the limited housing stock.
 The 2020 Marin County Analysis of Impediments to Fair Housing Choice illustrates that an annual household income of $220,000 is needed to afford the median home sales price of $1,046,450 in Marin with conventional financing.
 As a renter, an annual household income of $130,000 is needed to afford the median rent of an apartment of $3,268/month.

 Data from the U.S. Census Longitudinal Employer-Household Dynamics demonstrates that 62% of Marin County workers live outside of the County and commute to work.